-COVID-19 vaccines - mRNA (age 6 months and older)
+COVID-19 vaccines - mRNA

 What are COVID-19 vaccines?

 COVID-19 vaccines protect against the SARS-CoV-2 virus (also known as COVID-19).
 The virus causes an infection in the lungs and airways and is a type of respiratory illness.
 In some cases, the infection can cause problems with other organs or other parts of the body.
 Go to ahs.ca/covid to learn more about COVID-19.